 Dialogue as a way of learning

 Ann works within the Social Sciences disciplinary area as a lecturer.
 Figure 6 provides an overview of the key aspects of Ann’s approach to teaching and the support of students’ learning with some examples of the role of digital technologies within this.
-The case study below articulates this in more detail.
+The case study below articulates this in more detail and incorporates feedback from the think aloud design process

 Philosophy of teaching and learning

 Ann explained that her philosophy is based on providing support and being an “enabler”.
-She acknowledged that her practice has evolved and that she has become more focused on the process rather than the content.
+She acknowledged that her practice has evolved and that she has become more focused on the process that learners develop, rather than merely focusing upon the content.
 This is more in line with her own underpinning values which focus on the facilitation of opportunities for the learners as they become more independent.
-She stated that for her the implication was that she is there to help signpost at times so that the learners can move forward in their understanding.
+She stated that for her the implication is that she is there to help signpost when needed so that the learners can move forward in their understanding.
+Over time she feels that done well she can make herself almost “redundant”.

-Key to this is developing effective communication with the learners so that all can be honest and open about their knowledge and the meaning that they have.
-Developing an effective dialogue with learners, whether undergraduates or postgraduates is important and for Ann that is crucial for her to encourage and support the learners into areas where they are likely to struggle.
+Key to this is developing effective communication with the learners so that all can be honest and open about their knowledge and the meaning that they ascribe.
+Developing an effective dialogue with learners, whether undergraduates or postgraduates, is important and for Ann that is crucial for her to encourage and support the learners into areas where they are likely to struggle.
 For Ann this area of ”uncertainty” is key, and she believes that it is her role to set up the opportunities for the learners to trust her to go forward into these areas and struggle.
-Ann can then offer alternatives and signposts, although she recognises that she has become more comfortable not providing answers and allow the learners to consider the alternatives and to provide a rationale and defence of their decisions.
+Ann can then offer alternatives and signposts, although she recognises that she has become more comfortable not providing answers and allowing the learners to consider the alternatives and to provide a rationale and defence of their decisions.
 For Ann, similar to others in this study, developing an open and effective dialogue is key to achieving this although it remains challenging not to revert sometimes to past behaviours.
 Ann stated that this transition is something you have to experience and go through and that there was nothing “specific to change thinking but it has come with experience” and that has developed as she has become more “confident and comfortable”.
-She also noted that she wants to encourage the learners to demonstrate their understanding and that this comes through active learning opportunities.
+She also noted that she wants to encourage the learners to demonstrate their understanding and that this comes through the development and engagement with more active learning opportunities.

 Ann noted that she sees her role as helping each student to develop towards a more independent approach.
 She stated that this is fundamental to her approach but she also recognises that there will be uncertainty in many learners and they are not able to change without time and support.
-For new students all is new and can be “daunting” and therefore there is an important “pastoral” element.
-Ann says that for her therefore she needs to develop a role which is based around support for each student and work as a guide so that they can develop a more independent approach in their learning as they progress.
+For students starting their courses all this can be new and often “daunting”.
+Subsequently Ann reflected on the value of the “pastoral” element of her role.
+Ann stated that for her she needs to develop a role which is based around support for each student and work as a guide so that they can develop a more independent approach in their learning as they progress.
+This can happen at different rates as the learners respond to the challenges in different ways.
 Reflecting on her own experience as a student Ann acknowledged that it is important for her to also not impose a particular approach or view of learning on to the students and that to recognise that for each of them they are on their “own journey” and come with their own and “different styles of learning”.

 Design for learning